WolfofReach/Book-Recommendation-Bot/README.md

 - Users can pass if they don't want to recommend a book
 - Optional: Set expected number of participants for auto-close once max number of participants have made a suggestion
 - Only the session starter can manually close the session
+- Reading progress checkin system to track who's reached 50% and 100% of the current book
+- Automatic @everyone pings when expected readers reach progress milestones
+- Book price lookup across multiple retailers with automatic price scraping when available

 ## Setup